 The Allstate Benefits portfolio is focused on generating an appropriate return on capital.
-The portfolio is largely comprised of fixed income securities and commercial mortgage loans with a small allocation to equity securities liabilities.
+The portfolio is largely comprised of fixed income securities and commercial mortgage loans with a small allocation to equity securities.

+The Allstate Annuities portfolio is managed to ensure the assets match the characteristics of the liabilities.
 For longer-term immediate annuity liabilities, we invest primarily in performance-based investments such as limited partnerships and equity securities.
 For shorter-term annuity liabilities, we invest primarily in fixed income securities and commercial mortgage loans with maturity profiles aligned with liability cash flow requirements.